Wayne Corporation: Small buses: Papoose and Busette

-In the early 1970s, the principal platform for school buses smaller than conventional types but with more than 4 wheels was the truck chassis in widespread use for commercial delivery work: the step van.
+In the early 1970s, the step van was principal platform for school buses smaller than conventional types but with more than 4 wheels.
 Essentially developed as a newer, larger generation of the Divco truck or IHC Metro van, the step van chassis was built with dual rear wheels and shipped to a body manufacturer with a bare frame.
 Often referred to as a "P-chassis", step-van chassis were produced by both Ford or General Motors.

 In 1969, Carpenter Body Works became the first company to build a school bus on a P-chassis, named the Cadet.
 In 1970, Wayne developed its own vehicle line for a Chevrolet P-chassis, named the Wayne Papoose.
-The front bodywork of the Papoose was designed in an effort to maximize forward visibility; in what would make for an unusual appearance, the front bodywork also maximized the use of flat glass and flat-paneled sheetmetal.
+The front bodywork of the Papoose was designed in an effort to maximize forward visibility.
+The front bodywork also maximized the use of flat glass and flat-paneled sheetmetal.
 Described by some observers as "severe" in its appearance, the Papoose earned other nicknames even less kind.

 Although the Papoose failed to gain ground in the school bus segment and was discontinued in 1973, other school bus manufacturers would develop buses of a similar configuration by the end of the 1970s, with the Blue Bird Mini Bird and Carpenter Cadet remaining in production into the late 1990s.

 Following the failure of the Papoose, Wayne chose to develop an even smaller school bus, becoming the first manufacturer to adapt a cutaway van chassis for school bus use.
 For 1973, the Busette was introduced, using Chevrolet/GMC and Dodge chassis.
 Prior to the Busette, small school buses were conversions of full-size vans or large SUVs (such as the Chevrolet Suburban or International Travelall).
 Using a cutaway chassis, the Busette placed a purpose-built bus body on a dual rear-wheel chassis; the wider rear axle provided an extra margin of stability and capability over converted passenger vehicles.

 Following its introduction, the Busette (and its Transette commercial variant) set a design precedent for the configuration of all small buses, not just school buses.
 The Busette and Transette also were among the first small buses to be fitted with wheelchair lifts.